What is a fever, and what do fevers in children mean for your kids?

 - Refer to our Tylenol & Ibuprofen dosing graph for help dosing your child.

-- What parents want to know most is: When do I need to worry or should my child be seen by a doctor for fever treatment?
+- What parents want to know most is: When do I need to worry, or should my child be seen by a provider for fever treatment?

 - If the fever has been present for more than 5 days, even with a previous diagnosis, you should contact our office to discuss a plan of action.

 - It is important to keep your febrile child hydrated, as fevers will cause them to lose body water more quickly.
 Dehydration then causes the temperature to elevate even more.
 Maintaining adequate fluids is an incredibly important step in avoiding this vicious cycle.

 - If a fever reducer is given, we expect to see temperatures come down 2-3 degrees only.
 The intention is to make the child more comfortable, not necessarily to reach a “normal” temperature again.

 - It is always easier to manage fevers in children once we know the cause of them.
 Call us today to let us help you figure out the source of your child’s fever.

 ****The information provided here is intended only as a supplement to the advice and information provided by our providers and nurses during direct patient interactions at Health Care for Children.
 This information should never take the place of an actual physical examination.
 Call us today to schedule an appointment or to discuss your concerns with our nursing staff directly.****

 Call (816) 792-1170 to schedule an appointment or speak to a professional about child fever, symptoms and treatment.